EE Broadband Review (Updated June 2026)

 Is EE Broadband the same as BT?

-No. They are separate retail brands within BT Group.
-EE is BT Group’s lead consumer brand, while BT is the lead business brand.
-On broadband, both often rely on the same Openreach infrastructure, but the packages, routers, pricing and extras are different.
+No. EE and BT are separate customer-facing brands within BT Group, alongside Plusnet.
+On broadband, EE and BT often use the same Openreach infrastructure, but the packages, routers, pricing, app features and extras are different.

 Does EE use a phone line?